 Less Than Significant Impact.
 Development of the proposed project would generate additional wastewater beyond existing conditions; refer to Response 4.19(a).
 Per the Sewer Calculation study prepared by CMSD for the proposed project, the CMSD utilized a residential wastewater generation rate of approximately 70 gallons per day; refer to Appendix H, Public Services and Utilities Correspondence.
 It should be noted that the CMSD utilized a more conservative estimate of three individuals per household.
 Based on the Sewer Calculation study, the proposed project would generate approximately 8,400 gallons of wastewater per day.
 As discussed above, the existing site generates approximately 1,902 gallons of wastewater per day.
 Thus, the proposed project would result in a net increase of approximately 6,498 gallons of wastewater per day.
-The proposed project would be subjected to standard wastewater facilities and services are minimized.
+The proposed project would be subjected to standard wastewater connection fees and ongoing user fees.
+Payment of such fees would ensure that the project's impacts on wastewater facilities and services are minimized.
 Thus, following compliance with the relevant laws, ordinances, and regulations and payment of in-lieu fees, project-generated wastewater would be adequately accommodated by existing CMSD wastewater treatment facilities.
 A less than significant impact would occur in this regard.